Let me start this blog post with some real truth…

 So I have learned a few things about being busy and doing all the things.
 My biggest barrier is the guilt that takes over when I am doing one thing when I think I should be doing the other.

-Or the expectation that I should be one type of person and the judgement of others when I don’t fit their ideals.
+Or the expectation that I should be one type of person and the judgment of others when I don’t fit their ideals.

 So make a list.